xianggebenben/Junxiang_Wang/index.md

 ## Biography

-Junxiang Wang is a highly motived Ph.D. student at Emory University, supervised by Dr.[Liang Zhao](http://mason.gmu.edu/~lzhao9/).
+Junxiang Wang is a highly motived Ph.D. student at Emory University, supervised by Dr. [Liang Zhao](http://mason.gmu.edu/~lzhao9/).
 He has broad interest in different research areas such as social media mining, inverse problems and nonconvex optimization.
 Specifically, he is passionate about applications of Alterating Direction Method of Multipliers in deep learning models.
 He has published various research papers in top-tier conferences such as KDD, ICDM and WWW .
 He has been selected as an independent reviewer in many top-tiers venues in AI and operation research fields such as IJCAI and European Journal of Operational Research (EJOR).
 He  has been inivited to present his work in many optimization conferences.
 Before joining Emory, he received his master degree and bachelor degree from George Mason University in 2020 and East China Normal University in 2012, respectively.

 ## Publications

 ### Conference Paper
+**Junxiang Wang**, Junji Jiang, and Liang Zhao.
+An Invertible Graph Diffusion Model for Source Localization.
+31th International World Wide Web Conference (WWW 2022), (acceptance rate: 17.7%), Lyon, FR, Apr 2022.

 **Junxiang Wang**, Zheng Chai, Yue Cheng, Liang Zhao.
 Toward Model Parallelism for Deep Neural Network based on Gradient-free ADMM Framework. in Proceedings of the IEEE International Conference on Data Mining (ICDM 2020), regular paper (acceptance rate: 9.8%), Sorrento, Italy, Nov 2020. [paper](https://github.com/xianggebenben/Junxiang_Wang/blob/master/supplementary_material/ICDM2020/pdADMM.pdf) [code](https://github.com/xianggebenben/pdADMM) [slides](https://github.com/xianggebenben/Junxiang_Wang/blob/master/supplementary_material/ICDM2020/pdADMM%20presentation.pdf)

 **Junxiang Wang**, Fuxun Yu, Xiang Chen, and Liang Zhao.
 ADMM for Efficient Deep Learning with Global Convergence. in Proceedings of the 25th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD 2019), research track (acceptance rate: 14.2%), Alaska, USA, Aug 2019.